Ingrown Toenails: What They Are and Why You Might Need Podiatric Care

 Most ingrown toenails resolve on their own with rest and at-home care.
 While they aren’t usually serious, if you have a health problem that affects your circulation, like diabetes, you’re more likely to experience an infection or complications.

 How do you know if you have an ingrown nail?
 The signs and symptoms are hard to miss.
 If your toenail is ingrown, you might notice the following:

 - Red, irritated skin around the affected nail

 - Difficulty standing or walking (as the condition worsens)

 If you develop an ingrown toenail but fail to seek treatment, the risk of infection significantly increases.
 That’s especially true if you have diabetes, a chronic disease characterized by high blood sugar and poor circulation.
-When left untreated, an ingrown toenail may become infected, increasing the risk of gangrene or the need for amputation.
+When left untreated, a toenail may become infected, increasing the risk of gangrene or the need for amputation.